gt-cs3220/gt-cs3220.github.io/access_vm_steps/access_synestia.md

 2. GT account (same as BuzzPort and Passport)

 ## Download and install the Cisco AnyConnect GT VPN package
 ## Note: Cisco AnyConnect no longer works for GT VPN.
-GT has moved to use GlobalProtect VPN Client.
+GT has changed to GlobalProtect VPN Client.
 So please install that instead.
 Please read  [https://faq.oit.gatech.edu/content/how-do-i-get-started-campus-vpn](https://faq.oit.gatech.edu/content/how-do-i-get-started-campus-vpn) on how to download the VPN and set it up for your OS.